Moving main residence

 You are allowed to stay

-outside of the Netherlands for a maximum of 6 months in a row.
+outside of the Netherlands for a maximum of 6 months a year.

 Permanent residence permit (regular & asylum)